DMCarnahan/NanoChemGPT/README_INTEGRATION.md

 Notes
 -----
-- If you have a local compiled `faiss` built against an old NumPy, prefer installing `numpy<2` into the venv to avoid `_ARRAY_API` incompatibilities.
+- When using a locally compiled `faiss` built against an older NumPy, install `numpy<2` in the virtual environment to avoid `_ARRAY_API` incompatibilities.
 - CI uses pinned versions in the miner-integration job; check `.github/workflows/ci.yml` for the exact setup.

-If you want, I can also add an explicit workflow step that downloads the model from a release or S3 and keeps large model files out of the repository.
+An explicit workflow step can be added (on request) to download the model from a release or object storage and keep large model files out of the repository.
 Running miner integration tests
 ===============================